-The events of the past year have reminded us how precious life is and how much we need to lift each other up, listen to each other, learn from each other and love each other.
+The events of 2020 reminded us how precious life is and how much we need to lift each other up, listen to each other, learn from each other and love each other.
 It is our goal with the abbyrose Awareness designs to promote this message in a visible way as well as to provide monetary support to organizations working at the grassroots level to make our world a better place.

 Each design from this line will benefit a specific charity and we invite you to learn more about the great work these organizations are doing.
 We also welcome your input on design ideas and organizations to include on future awareness designs!
 You may want to visit Charity Navigator for a well-researched database of charities that are making an impact.

 We donate 100% of the profit from each abbyrose Awareness design to the designated charity on a quarterly basis.
 In 2020, our goal was to donate $1000 by the end of the year — and we crushed it it!
-Thanks to you, we contributed $1344 to support the work of these amazing organizations!
+Thanks to you, we contributed $1624 to support the work of many amazing organizations!
+Our 2021 goal was even higher, $1500, and we surpassed it again!
+One phone case at a time, we donated $1999 to the Awareness charities by the end of the year and another $1538 by the end of 2022!

-We plan to do even more in 2021!
-Watch for new Awareness designs to be added to our collection, and help us to reach our 2021 goal of $1500 in donations by the end of the year!
+What else can we do but strive to go even higher?!
+Watch for new Awareness designs to be added to our collection, and help us to reach our 2023 goal of $2000 in donations by the end of the year!
 Thank you for helping us to spread awareness about these important issues!

 The mission of Breast Cancer Alliance is to improve survival rates and quality of life for those impacted by breast cancer through better prevention, early detection, treatment and cure.
 To promote these goals, we invest in innovative research, breast surgery fellowships, regional education, dignified support and screening for the underserved.